Equipment Requirements

 If you train at a commercial gym with access to machines and cables, you can absolutely use those for secondary and tertiary exercises.
 See the FAQ for guidance on exercise substitutions.

-Minimal Equipment Setup
+Required Equipment Setup

-- Squat/power rack with safeties
+- Squat/power rack (with safeties)

-- Bench
+- Bench (w/incline)

-- Dumbbells or adjustable dumbbells
+- Dumbbells

-- EZ Bar — Preferred for comfort with barbell skull crushers and curl variations
+- EZ Bar: Preferred for comfort with barbell skull crushers and curl variations

-- Chalk — Improves grip security
+- Chalk: Improves grip security

 - Dedicated lifting straps/grips (e.g. Versa Grips) — Helpful once grip becomes limiting on rows or RDLs, but still train without them to build grip strength

-- Lifting belt — Pioneer (4" 10mm with PAL V2 lever recommended)
+- Lifting belt: Pioneer (4" 10mm with PAL V2 lever recommended)

-- Weight-loadable dip/pull-up belt — For advanced lifters doing weighted pull-ups
+- Weight-loadable dip/pull-up belt: For advanced lifters doing weighted pull-ups

 - Abmat (firm model recommended)

-- Journal — Track workouts (physical journal or app; Hevy recommended)
+- Journal: Track workouts (physical journal or app; Hevy recommended)

 Home Gym-Specific Recommendations